PayPal spawn have advanced where PayPal stood still

 Stripe, for example, pioneered a system where the user never leaves the merchant's page to pay, compared with the PayPal method of drawing users temporarily to its own site to log in.
 Stripe's technology, adopted by companies such as Lyft and delivery service Postmates, is especially effective for companies that use mobile apps.

 Stripe is also working with Alipay, the payments unit affiliated with Alibaba Group, the Chinese online juggernaut.
-Amazon (AMZN.O) and Google (GOOG.O) also beefing up their own payment services.
+Amazon and Google also beefing up their own payment services.

 "They have a lot of ground to make up," John Collison, co-founder of Stripe, said of PayPal.
 "Maybe they can, maybe they can't."